 Solution 9: Use System Restore to Undo Recent Changes to Your System

 - Use the Win + S keyboard shortcut, type “System restore” (without quotes), and select Recovery.
-In the window that appears, select “Open System Restore” click on “Next”.
+In the window that appears, select “Open System Restore” and click on “Next.”

 - Select a restore point.
 It’s important to note that you will lose all the applications that you installed after the restore point was created.
 Likewise, programs that you uninstalled will be reinstalled.
 To check which programs will be deleted or reinstalled, click on the “Scan for affected programs” button.